 The CBI is the UK's premier business lobbying organisation, providing a voice for employers at a national and international level, from FTSE 100 companies to start ups, and trade associations.

 The Creative Industries Federation is the national membership organisation for the public arts, cultural education and creative industries.
+The Federation has helped ensure the creative industry leaders are participating and represented in the S4S network.

 London 2012 saw the UK as a host of a world-class multi-sporting event.
 Ambassadors of London 2012 helped inspire the next generation of young people in sport, activity and healthy competition.